 These documents can then be made legally binding depending on your circumstances.

 Legal advice during the process should be recommended by every family mediation service in the UK.
 Taking good legal advice before and during the process can help and a solicitor can also check your agreement at the end.
-Mediate UK also offer fixed fee legal advice, which include a written report that you can bring into mediation if you want.
+Mediate UK also offer fixed-fee legal advice, which includes a written report that you can bring into mediation if you want.

 If you have been invited to attend a MIAM and do not respond or decline, you may have to explain your reasons why to the judge.